LauraAsh/CityArms/README.md

 in some cases icons.
 * **Secondary: #54595F** - This is a dark charcoal grey, which compliments the dark mauve.
 This will be utilized for text headings and also icons in some cases.

-## Bugs
-* Nav bar menu not clickable for the toggle icon on smaller screens.
-This ended up a result of having the incorrect scripts in the header.
-These were replaced and moved to their correct position before the closing body tag, and the toggle icon worked perfectly on mobile devices!
-* Icons were disappearing on smaller screees.
-This was solved by changing to max height for sections rather than specifying a fixed height.
-* When building the gallery, the styling for the footer and the form broke.
-After some debugging it seemed the media queries were causing this, as when they were commented out the problem was solved.
-Further inspection revealed that the media query was not closed properly, which had caused this.
-Adding an extra curly bracket, the syntax error was fixed and the styling returned as normal to the form and footer.

 ## Technologies Used

 ### Languages